Prescriptions

 • aches and pains

-Most pharmacies offer a private consultation room.
-You can discuss issues with staff without being overheard.
+Most pharmacies have a private consultation room where you can discuss issues with pharmacy staff without being overheard.